Background Info About Them All

 scars, life cycle and more.
 Where to

-Turtles As adults, only the females ever come ashore.
+Sea Turtles Only the adult females ever come ashore.